Food memories from childhood by local chef proprietor Uğur Vata of The Galley

 Yes it is tough, but we are lucky to have very supportive customers.
 Success is about trust and personal service.
 My customers are like friends.
 They trust me, and my staff, whom I have trained myself to choose the very best ingredients then cook to the highest standard just for them.
 I import my own wine and it is carefully chosen to compliment the food.
 Every aspect of the dining experience contributes to a memorable meal and our enthusiasm, skill and above all passion to offer and do the very best never wanes.
 There is nothing that pleases me more than a satisfied customer at the end of the evening who says, “See you soon”, and they do.

-What have you got planned for 2010?
+What have you got planned for the future?

 We are working as hard as ever to bring our customers a seasonal programme of great food and interesting events.
-Thank you for the great feedback and you can be sure that we will be including all of your suggestions.

 How will I know about them?